Tunnels & Trolls: Crusaders of Khazan

-Crusaders of Khazan is a computer adaptation of the tabletop role-playing game Tunnels and Trolls, developed and published by New World Computing in 1990 for DOS, FM Towns, PC-88 and PC-98.
+Crusaders of Khazan is a computer adaptation of the tabletop role-playing game Tunnels and Trolls, developed and published by New World Computing in 1990 for MS-DOS, FM Towns, PC-88 and PC-98.
 The game is available from Flying Buffalo and in Fiery Dragon's Tunnels and Trolls 30th Anniversary Edition.
 The game was an international production, designed and directed in the US but programmed in Japan.

-Story
+Plot

 A long time ago, a war broke out in the Dragon Continent between the great wizard Khazan and the demon queen Lerotra'hh the Death Empress and her sorcerer consort Khara Kang.
 Wishing to stop the bloodshed, Khazan proposed a truce to Lerotra'hh: Khazan would go into exile in exchange for a promise that the evil pair would allow humankind and monsterkind to coexist peacefully.
 Lerotra'hh accepted the proposal and Khazan was never heard from again.
 As the game begins, however, Lerotra'hh has broken the pact and now she prepares her Dark Legions to attack.
 The player's quest is put this threat to an end (meaning killing Kang and then Lerotra'hh) and to bring Khazan back to this world to enforce the peace.